stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-the-power-of-pairing.md

 > -- [Datadog](https://www.datadoghq.com/knowledge-center/pair-programming/)

-## My experience of pair programing
+## My experience of pair programming
-Its something I still feel relativly new too.
-The first person who introduced it to me in this more defined form was Darren West, in early 2022.
-I'll admit, I didn't get it at first.
-I couldn't get my head around how this would be more productive.
-I feel this is a pretty common reaction for engineers and non-technical stakeholders alike.
+Pair programming is something I still feel relatively new to.
+The first person who introduced it to me in a more structured form was Darren West, in early 2022.
+I’ll admit, I didn’t get it at first.
+I couldn’t wrap my head around how it could be more productive.
+I think this is a pretty common reaction for both engineers and non-technical stakeholders.

-It clicked for me with in 2023 when as the design system team at [HL](https://hl.co.uk) I was re-architecting our CI pipelines.
-Jonny Spry in my team hadn't done a lot of work with GitLab pipelines and I was getting to grips with our codebase.
-This created an ideal scenario for pairing.
-We were both bringing to the table difference levels of experience.
-What we wanted to do was create a quality CI pipeline where I was bringing more GitLab CI knowledge and Jonny brought his knowledge of our codebase.
+It finally clicked for me in 2023 when, as part of the design system team at [HL](https://hl.co.uk), I was re-architecting our CI pipelines.
+Jonny Spry, a teammate, hadn’t worked much with GitLab pipelines, and I was still getting familiar with our codebase.
+This created an ideal scenario for pairing: we both brought different levels of experience to the table.
+I had more knowledge of GitLab CI, while Jonny was more familiar with the codebase.
+Together, we aimed to build a high-quality CI pipeline.

-The outcome was I understood ourcodebase better through Jonny's support and I was able to support Jonny becoming more familiar with GitLab CI.
-We could have both done the work independantly and upon submitting merge requests reviewed each others work.
-We were a collaborative team so if while completiing a task we'd reguallar jump on a call to help each other.
-However this is very different to pairing.
-When pairing it's like you've aquried a human linter/requirements reviewer/AI ideas machine in real time.
-You can pass on small things such as "on line XX you missed a full stop" to "I haven't seen that shortcut before what was it?".
+The result was that I gained a better understanding of our codebase with Jonny’s support, and I was able to help Jonny become more comfortable with GitLab CI.
+We could have completed the work independently and then reviewed each other’s merge requests, but pairing was a different experience altogether.
+It’s like having a human linter, requirements reviewer, and AI ideas machine in real time.
+You can quickly share insights, from small things like, “You missed a full stop on line XX,” to “I haven’t seen that shortcut before—what was it?”

-You share knowledge while working on a task.
-One of the biggest killers for productivity for a team is single points of failure, where one person is the go-to person for a specific task.
-In the short term this isn't a problem but when about when they are on holiday/go on leave/are working on another high prioity task.
-Pairing is one of the best ways to solve this.
+Pairing helps share knowledge as you work, which addresses one of the biggest threats to team productivity: single points of failure, where only one person is the go-to expert on a task.
+In the short term, this may not seem like an issue, but it becomes a problem when that person is on holiday, on leave, or occupied with a high-priority task.
+Pairing is one of the best ways to prevent this.

-Finally I belive it created better wins for you as a team.
-Its awesome when you've been able to come together to solve a complicated problem.
+Lastly, I believe pairing leads to greater wins for the team.
+There’s a fantastic sense of accomplishment when you come together to solve a complex problem.
+In the short term, it might require more “resource hours,” but in the long term, the shared knowledge and collaboration lead to better outcomes for the team.

 ## How I like to pair program